-- fact finding to determine if there any existing controls - testing design assumptions to make sure that no aspect of it is based on incorrect beliefs or anticipations on the part of the designer - testing of structures or components specified for use in the construction, end use and maintenance - talking with key people who have the knowledge to control or influence the design (such as the architect, client, construction manager, engineers, project managers, and health and safety representatives) - talking with key people who have the knowledge to identify and assess risks - talking directly with other experts, (such as specialist engineers, manufacturers and product or systems designers) who have been involved with similar constructions - when designing for the renovation or demolition of existing buildings, reviewing previous design documentation or information recorded about the design structure and any alterations to address safety concerns - talking with professional industry or employee associations who could help with risk assessments for the type of work and workplace.
+- fact finding to determine if there any existing controls, if any - testing design assumptions to make sure that no aspect of it is based on incorrect beliefs or anticipations on the part of the designer - testing of structures or components specified for use in the construction, end use and maintenance - talking with key people who have the knowledge to control or influence the design (such as the architect, client, construction manager, engineers, project managers, and health and safety representatives) - talking with key people who have the knowledge to identify and assess risks - when designing for the renovation or demolition of existing buildings, reviewing previous design documentation or information recorded about the design structure and any alterations to address safety concerns - talking with professional industry and employee associations, and local authorities, who could help with risk assessments for the type of work and workplace - ensuring you don't fall into traps in risk assessment such as: - carrying out a risk assessment to attempt to justify a decision that has already been made using a generic assessment when a site-specific assessment is needed - carrying out a risk assessment using inappropriate good practice - only considering the risk from one activity - not involving a team of relevantly skilled people in the assessment or not including employees with practical knowledge of the process/activity being assessed - ineffective use of consultants - failure to identify all hazards associated with a particular activity - failure to fully consider all possible outcomes - inappropriate use of data - inappropriate use of risk criteria (the measures you compare risk against to decide if it's acceptable or not) - no consideration of 'reasonably practicable' or further measures that could be taken - inappropriate use of cost benefit analysis - using 'Reverse Reasonably Practicable' arguments (i.e. using cost benefit analysis to attempt to - argue that it is acceptable to reduce existing safety standards) - not doing anything with the results of the assessment - not linking hazards with risk controls.